Research award to propel new concepts for cancer therapy

 Linoleic Acid Unleashes Potent Antitumor Immunity in CD8+ T Cells

-In a groundbreaking study published in the prestigious journal Cell Metabolism, lead author Theresa Manzo supported by an international research team unveiled key findings that could revolutionize cancer immunotherapy.
+In a new study published in the prestigious journal Cell Metabolism, lead author Theresa Manzo supported by an international research team unveiled key findings that could revolutionize cancer immunotherapy.
 The study highlights the profound impact of linoleic acid on cytotoxic T cells, showcasing its potential to enhance the effectiveness of antitumor immune responses.

 The Beilhack lab explores novel concepts in immunotherapy against cancer, infections and inflammatory diseases.
 Würzburg University Immunology Program, GermanyRecently it has been recognized that the metabolic state of CD8+ cytotoxic T cells is a key player in the immune response against tumors.
 Our interdisciplinary team, in this project under the leadership of Theresa Manzo, discovered that specific lipids, when improperly regulated, can compromise CD8+ T cell mitochondrial integrity, leading to impaired antitumor responses.
 Notably, the newly published study demonstrates that linoleic acid emerges as a major positive regulator, bolstering CD8+ T cell activity and overcoming metabolic hurdles.
 By mitigating exhaustion, cytotoxic CD8+ T cells become capable of sustaining potent and prolonged antitumor responses, offering new possibilities for overcoming challenges in cancer treatment.